-As we rapidly approach 2014, all students, online or otherwise, simply must familiarize themselves with their current coverage levels and how the ACA minimums may impact them.
+As we near 2015, all students, online or otherwise, must familiarize themselves with their current coverage levels and the ways in which the ACA minimums may impact them.
 The steps are easy:

 - Find out if you need to purchase insurance.